tmatsumor/insta2twislack4pi02/README.md

 ## 1. Pre-installation

 ### 1.1.
 Install Raspberry Pi OS to a microSD card
-- Visit the [Download page](https://www.raspberrypi.com/software/) and install Raspberry Pi OS to your microSD card.
+- Visit the [Download page](https://www.raspberrypi.com/software/) and install Raspberry Pi OS to your microSD card storage.

 <details>